marshadn/S2-MCA/OOPS/README.md

 }
 ```
 ### Abstraction
 Abstraction is the concept of hiding the internal details and describing things in simple terms.
-It can be achieved with abstract classes and interfaces.
+It can be achieved with abstract classes and interfaces.<br>
-Abstract Class
+<h3>Abstract Class</h3>

 ```java
 abstract class Animal {
     // Abstract method (does not have a body)